About Magnet Elementary Schools

 - .(513) 363- إذا كنت بحاجة إلى مساعدة الترجمة إلى اللغة العربیة، یرجى الاتصال بالرق 3251

 Enrolling your child in a Magnet school or program requires participation in the Online Magnet Application Process, also known as the Magnet Lottery.
 Applying is easy from any computer with Internet access.
 This online process offers families a fair and convenient application experience.

 - Magnet Lottery Guide 2022–23 — West Area and Citywide

 Magnet Lottery at a Glance

-- Eight East Area Magnet schools and programs
+- Eight East Area Magnet schools or programs

-- Eight West Area Magnet schools and programs
+- Eight West Area Magnet schools or programs

-- Applications are submitted online; seats are assigned via random lottery.
+- Applications submitted online with seats assigned via random lottery

-- Only one online application per child per school year accepted.
+- One online application per child per school year

-- All Magnet schools and programs are open to Students with Disabilities.
+- All Magnet schools and programs open to students with disabilities

 Families also can visit each school's website to see what's special about each school.